NOLA Cemetery Guide (Tours, History, Famous Graves, & More)

 5190 Canal Boulevard, New Orleans, LA, 70124

 From celebrities to historical figures to the Voodoo Queen herself, there are a ton of famous people buried throughout the city of New Orleans.
-Below are some of the more notable people who were laid to rest in one of NOLA’s many beautiful cemeteries:
+In this NOLA cemetery guide, you will learn about some of the more notable people who were laid to rest in one of NOLA’s many beautiful cemeteries:

 Deciding to visit a cemetery in NOLA is a no-brainer, but picking out the perfect tour to see one can be difficult.
-But don't fret!
-From ghost-hunting tours after dark to carriage rides with cemetery tours included, there are multiple options to accommodate most groups.
+Prices for these tours are among the most affordable tours in town.
+But don’t fret!
+From ghost-hunting tours after dark to carriage rides with cemetery tours included, this NOLA cemetery guide reveals multiple options to accommodate most groups.

 Hop aboard a carriage and travel through time, and the French Quarter, to the famous St. Louis Cemetery No. 1!
 Carriages rides are a great deal and a great amount of fun!
 They also allow you to get up-close-and-personal with the French Quarter, while being able to sit back and relax.
 All tours include a short walking tour inside the cemetery.